 Whilst it remains a fundamental principle that no Catholic child should be denied a Catholic Education because of financial difficulties, it is also true that there must be an element of commitment on the parents' part in the provision of such education.
 The payment of fees should be seen by all as a PRIME commitment.
 It is equally true when cases of genuine hardship exist.
 In such cases there is always the opportunity to receive some relief.
 In cases of genuine hardship, parents should feel free to contact the principal in order to negotiate an appropriate fee.
 All discussions and arrangements are confidential and remain in force for one academic year or part thereof.
 At the beginning of each year, such arrangements will need to be renegotiated.

-School Fees: 2020 (charged over the first three terms)
+School Fees: 2023 (charged annually)